mpi4py/mpi4py/docs/source/mpi4py.util.pkl5.rst

 pickling and unpickling steps.

-The :mod:`mpi4py.util.pkl5` module provides communicator wrapper classes reimplementing pickle-based point-to-point communication methods using pickle protocol 5.
-Handling out-of-band buffers necessarily involve multiple MPI messages, thus increasing latency and hurting performance in case of small size data.
+The :mod:`mpi4py.util.pkl5` module provides communicator wrapper classes reimplementing pickle-based point-to-point and collective communication methods using pickle protocol 5.
+Handling out-of-band buffers necessarily involves multiple MPI messages, thus increasing latency and hurting performance in case of small size data.
 However, in case of large size data, the zero-copy savings of out-of-band buffer handling more than offset the extra latency costs.
 Additionally, these wrapper methods overcome the infamous 2 GiB message count limit (MPI-1 to MPI-3).

 .. note::